-UACT offers the following credited courses regularly.
-Our courses are designed and facilitated by UACT trainers and post-graduate interns, in consultation with our community and campus organizational partners.
-UACT courses are overseen and co-facilitated by the UACT Director.
+UACT offers the following credited courses.
+Courses are designed and facilitated by UACT trainers, post-graduate interns, and alumni, in consultation and collaboration with community partners and movement colleagues.
+All UACT courses are overseen and co-facilitated by the UACT Director.

 This is UACT's foundational course!
 Facilitated by highly skilled and supported student teams, connected in deep and meaningful ways with community organizers off campus and student organizers on campus, and anchored by an evolving curriculum of challenging texts, this class has been changing lives for twenty years.
 Offered in spring semester - applications due November 15th!
 Read more about it here.